 A Cockpit Production

-Listen to the plays, the poetry, the prose, the letters and some of the source material of Europe’s greatest 20th century literary mind, followed by an open discussion with admirers and enquirers alike, in the comfortable Cockpit bar or upstairs in Studio 1.
+Listen to plays, poetry, prose, and letters.
+Followed by an open discussion, in the comfortable Cockpit bar or upstairs in Studio 1.

 With Peter Marinker – Director, Bookshop Theatre

-Please note: Mapping Beckett will often be in Studio 1.
+Please note: Readings will often be in Studio 1.
 Access is via a broad spiral staircase and is not wheelchair accessible or suitable for people who have difficulty with stairs.